Skip to main content

 Feeling confident, I sent my manuscript off to a developmental editor, thinking the hard part was over.
 I was wrong.
 The editor returned over 2000 comments.
 Two thousand.
 I wasn’t devastated—okay, maybe a little—but mostly, I was ready to learn.
 There were major lessons to absorb, particularly about point of view and the mechanics of storytelling on the page.

 Incorporating the editor’s feedback took months.
-And it wasn’t just about making changes—it was about understanding why these changes mattered.
-When I finally completed that phase, the manuscript was tighter, sharper, and infinitely more engaging.
+Most of it wasn’t about fixing sentences — it was about understanding why they didn’t work in the first place.
+When I finally finished that phase, the manuscript was noticeably better.

 The Beta Reader Feedback Loop